EA and CJRS interaction remains unclear

 Further support from ICAEW:

-Read more about the CJRS in the remuneration strategies section of Rayney’s Tax Planning for Family and Owner-Managed Companies
+Read more about the CJRS in Chapter 5: Remuneration Strategies of Rayney’s Tax Planning for Family and Owner-Managed Companies

 A table containing the CJRS numbers with accompanying notes are contained in the payroll section of Bloomsbury’s Tax Rates and Tables